 An Internet search will often reveal that many large tax resolution firms have numerous complaints related to their poor service.
 No matter which firm you hire, we suggest you research that person or firm using Google, Yahoo!, Bing and other search engines.
 If the person is a lawyer or a CPA, also research the Illinois Attorney Registration and Disciplinary Commission (ARDC) or the American Institute of Certified Public Accountants (AICPA).
 We also encourage you to perform a search on IRS Trouble Solvers, LLC.
 Your research will help you make the best decision as to who to hire.
 About half of our clients have hired somebody else prior to hiring us.
 Unfortunately, those taxpayers have lost many thousands of dollars and many months of time.
 Don’t make that mistake.

-There is no set answer as to the cost of tax attorney’s fees in any given case.
+There is no set answer as to the cost of resolution in any given case.
 There are a number of variables, including how aggressive the IRS is being and the cooperation of you, the client, with us.
-The complexity of the case is also a factor in the cost of attorney’s fees.
-Chicago tax attorney Patrick T. Sheehan and Associates have affordable rates for every taxpayer.
+The complexity of the case is also a factor in the cost of resolution.
+IRS Trouble Solvers have affordable rates for every taxpayer, and we offer payment plans as well.

 This is a very difficult question.
 If the pending audit changes will affect this year’s tax return it may be advisable to wait until the audit has concluded before you file for this year.
 Sometimes there are urgent reasons why you must file this year’s tax return even though the audit has not yet concluded including loan applications, car loans, mortgage refinance and student loans.
 In that event, you may need to file an amended tax return after the audit has been concluded.
 If you can wait to file this year’s tax return until the audit has been concluded, don’t wait too long.
 Any refund listed on this year’s tax return may be barred by the refund statute of limitation if the tax return is not filed within three years of the due date plus any extensions.